 9. Gardosi, J., Sylvester, S. and B-Lynch, C. (1989), Alternative positions in the second stage of labour: a randomized controlled trial.
 BJOG: An International Journal of Obstetrics & Gynaecology, 96: 1290-1296.

 Part 3: Emotions we feel affect our physiology and other people’s physiology!

 When you add feelings to your imagined reality, you can actually change your physiology and your physical response.
 Don’t believe me?
-Try this: remember you last great vacation, really picture yourself there at a moment when you felt really good, safe and comfortable.
+Try this: remember your last great vacation… Really picture yourself there at a moment when you felt really good, safe and comfortable.
 Loved and appreciated.
-Maybe warm (like on a beach), with a cool refreshing drink in your hand.
-Most likely, your blood pressure and heart beat went down a few points!
+Maybe you feel warm (like when lying on a beach), with a cool refreshing drink in your hand.
+Most likely by now your blood pressure and heart beat are down a few points!
 Just by imagining and feeling in a certain place, IN YOUR MIND!